srimul/intuti/README.md

 # Intuit-project
+Tools used for this project implementation:
+  Terraform
+  Ansible
+  AWS
+  Python
+  JSP
 https://github.com/srimul/intuti

 prerequisites:
 Need a ec2 instances in the same public network with terraform, git, awscli(configured) and ansible installed.
 ------------

 1. Create VPC with public and private subnets with vpc.tf code location:vpc.tf
 2. Create two EC2 instances with terraform, one in public and one in private.